Milestone-Proposal:Transmission Control Protocol (TCP) and the Architecture of the Internet, 1974

 Title of the proposed milestone:

-Transmission Control Protocol (TCP) and Its Enablement of the Internet, 1974
+Transmission Control Protocol (TCP) Enables the Internet, 1974

-In May 1974, Vinton Cerf and Robert Kahn published “A Protocol for Packet Network Intercommunication” in the IEEE Transactions on Communications scientific journal.
-This paper described the Transmission Control Protocol (TCP) that supported the interconnection of multiple packet-switched networks into a "network of networks."
-Split later into TCP and an Internet Protocol (IP), TCP/IP became a core component of the Internet that was launched operationally in 1983.
+In May 1974, the IEEE Transactions on Communications scientific journal published “A Protocol for Packet Network Intercommunication.”
+Authored by Vinton Cerf and Robert Kahn, this paper described the Transmission Control Protocol (TCP) that supported the interconnection of multiple packet-switched networks into a network of networks.
+Split later into TCP and an Internet Protocol (IP), TCP and IP became core components of the Internet that DARPA launched operationally in 1983.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

-In late 1973, Vinton Cerf and Robert Kahn submitted their paper “A Protocol for Packet Network Intercommunication” for publication in the IEEE Transactions on Communications scientific journal.
-This paper, which was published in May, 1974 described the Transmission Control Protocol (TCP) that supported the interconnection of multiple packet-switched networks.
-Split later into TCP and Internet Protocol (IP), TCP/IP became a core component of the Internet that was launched operationally in 1983.
+In late 1973, Cerf and Kahn submitted their paper “A Protocol for Packet Network Intercommunication” for publication in the IEEE Transactions on Communications scientific journal.
+Appearing in May 1974, the paper described the Transmission Control Protocol (TCP) that supported the interconnection of multiple packet-switched networks to form an internet.
+Split later into TCP and the Internet Protocol (IP), TCP and IP became core components of the global Internet of today.
+Launched operationally in 1983, the 2023 Internet now links about 5.3 billion people and many billions more devices, many of which enable access to millions of applications of the World Wide Web (WWW) that rides atop the Internet.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.